 Clinical trials are time-consuming, expensive, and prone to attrition.
 AI in pharma has the potential to disrupt clinical trials — from patient recruitment to adherence monitoring and data collection — as it complements big data very well, helping analyze and synthesize massive datasets.

-For instance, combining unanalyzed historical structured and unstructured clinical trial data into advanced AI models can improve and accelerate patient selection decisions by highlighting high-probability targets.
+For instance, combining unanalyzed historical structured and unstructured clinical trial data into advanced AI in pharma models can improve and accelerate patient selection decisions by highlighting high-probability targets.
 These targets can either be patients who are more likely to have a measurable clinical endpoint or a population that is more capable of responding to treatment.
 This can be further extended by proactively searching electronic health records to scout eligible patients.

 Further, during active clinical programs, continuing to use advanced AI models enables real-time adjustment and course corrections.
 Researchers can monitor patient behavior and detect signs of patient dropout, allowing corrective measures that increase the likelihood of meeting set timelines.
 On the other hand, patients can better adhere to trial protocols with the help of a voice-enabled AI health assistant connected to IoT devices, such as mobile phones, smartwatches, and other wearables.